worldline/observability-workshop/docs/workshop.md

           - easypay-service:8080
 ```

-Now you can restart Prometheus to take into account this new configuration:
+Restart the Prometheus server to take into account this new configuration:

 ```bash
 docker compose restart prometheus